Apache Kafka: Part 1 - Why Event Streaming Matters

 What’s Next?

 In this introduction, we’ve covered why Kafka matters and what problems it solves.
-In Part 2 of this series, we’ll dive into:
+In Part 2, we’ll dive into:

 Ready to understand how Kafka actually works under the hood?
-Let’s build that foundation!
+Let’s go!

 Key Takeaways

-• Apache Kafka is the de-facto standard for event streaming
+• Apache Kafka is the standard for event streaming

 • Kafka provides high throughput, scalability, and fault tolerance